 - DELI CUPS: for liquid leftovers like gravy, and also for all that turkey bone broth you are absolutely going to make, right?

-L is for Thanksgiving LEFTOVERS
+L is for Thanksgiving Leftovers

-My family loves leftovers so much, we now roast two turkeys every year; one to eat for dinner, one entire turkey to carve up right into to-go portions that never even hits the dining table.
-Additional thoughts on my family's leftover policy and How to Use Up Thanksgiving Leftovers coming shortly.
+If your family, like my family, loves leftovers even more than the main event, roast two turkeys; one to eat for dinner, one entire turkey to carve up right into to-go portions that never even hits the dining table.

 - Perfect All-American Three-Ingredient Fluffy Mashed Potatoes {recipe}